highchair/artinruins-com/_property/sockanosset-boys-school.md

 images:
   - url: sockanosset-undated-overview.jpg
     caption: 'Vintage photo posted by Larry DePetrillo to Facebook'
+    alt: 'Several stone cottages, each an H-shaped plan with central entrance, three and a half floors, with cross gable roofs.
+Quoins details each outside corner and most window openings.
+At the time of these photos in the early 2000s, the buildings were open with no windows present and some had floors rotted completely away.'
     sizes: '1600, 900'
   - url: sockanosset-undated-gates.jpg
     caption: 'Vintage photo posted by Larry DePetrillo to Facebook'